Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/Sprint docs/Sprint document 4.md

 ![[Pasted image 20230627102440.png]]
 # Sprint Summary
 ## **Sprint Reflection and summary**
+As this project is coming towards the end I have decied to make a few changes to my MVP.
+I have decided that instead of having a player win through killing a boss they can instead collect a prize hidden in the center of the map.

 ## **Major Changes and Achievements Described**
+-Map development and animation
+-Player can win and can lose
+-Bugs fixed

 ## **Brief Description of your testing**